 Seller represents and warrants unconditionally to Purchaser that:

-Seller is a limited duly formed, validly existing, and in good standing under the State of Delaware law and is duly authorized to do business in the State of Texas.
+Seller is a limited partnership duly formed, validly existing, and in good standing under the State of Delaware law and is duly authorized to do business in the State of Texas.

 Seller has full power and lawful authority to accomplish, execute, and fulfill all of its obligations and duties under this Agreement.